 In a survey, 93 percent of buyers said they focus on visual appearance, and close to 85 percent claim color is a primary reason when they make a purchase! – smallbiztrends.com

-Brand helps a consumer to choose from a bewildering array of products or services.
-A brand provides consumers buying decision when feeling confused about the same product from different companies.
+Navigation Brand helps a consumer to choose from a wide array of products or services.
+A brand informs consumers buying decisions when confused about the same product from different companies.

 Brands with a consistent visual identity resonate with their customers more effectively and get the added benefit of having to spend significantly less money in the long run on advertising and marketing materials.

 Brands with more scattered visual identities, on the other hand, have to spend more and more to get their brand in front of customers as it changes so frequently. – Daniel Herndon